ssutikno/chat_node_n8n/PRD.md

 #### 4.2.1 Core Features
 - Send text messages to a primary n8n workflow.
 - Receive and display text, Markdown, and chart responses.
+- **Streaming Support**: Real-time display of bot responses as they are generated.
 - Load and display conversation history on startup.
 - Real-time feedback with typing indicators.